zarhus/docs/docs/newcomers.md

 ## Zarhus Contribution

-All code review and all issues related to Zarhus are resolved on [GitHub](gh).
+All code review and all issues related to Zarhus are resolved on [GitHub][gh].
 An account there is necessary to contribute and report issues.
 All Zarhus repositories can be found [here][repo].